cloudfoundry/cf-for-k8s/README.md

 Please read [CONTRIBUTING.md](community/CONTRIBUTING.md) for details on the process for submitting pull requests to us.

 ## Awesome First PR Opportunities
-If you're looking to get started today, you can explore the [Good first issue](https://github.com/cloudfoundry/cf-for-k8s/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+first+issue%22) labelled issues in cf-for-k8s repository.
+If you're looking to get started today, you can explore the [good first issue](https://github.com/cloudfoundry/cf-for-k8s/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+first+issue%22) labelled issues in cf-for-k8s repository.

 # Built with
 cf-for-k8s is built on top of well known Kubernetes projects like,